9.3 Recovery of overpayments

 If a recipient/former recipient is acquitted without a finding by the court on the merits of the case, the overpayment should be considered collectible and recovered in accordance with regular recovery procedures.

 In cases where the recipient/former recipient is acquitted and the finding of the court is that fraud has not been proven, there must be a careful review of the circumstances.
-An overpayment may still be recovered notwithstanding the acquittal on a fraud charge if the recipient/former recipient received assistance in excess of which they were eligible to receive.
+An overpayment may still be recovered notwithstanding the acquittal on a fraud charge if the recipient/former recipient received assistance in excess of the amount they were eligible to receive.

 Criminal convictions